openstack/openstack-ansible/doc/source/reference/configuration/extending-osa.rst

-Starting with the Zed release a ``user.rc`` file can be placed in ``OSA_CONFIG_DIR`` (/etc/openstack_deploy) folder and contain any environment variable definitions that might be needed to change the default behaviour or any arbitrary `Ansible configuration`_ parameter.
+Starting with the Zed release a ``user.rc`` file can be placed in ``OSA_CONFIG_DIR`` (/etc/openstack_deploy) folder and contain any environment variable definitions that might be needed to change the default behaviour or any arbitrary `ansible-configuration`_ parameter.
 These environment variables are general purpose and are not limited to those understood by Ansible.